aws-samples/serverless-patterns/documentdb-lambda-java-sam/README.md

 * [Create an AWS account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) if you do not already have one and log in.
 The IAM user that you use must have sufficient permissions to make necessary AWS service calls and manage AWS resources.

-## Run the Cloudformation template to create the MSK Cluster and Client EC2 machine
+## Run the Cloudformation template to create the DocumentDB Cluster and Client EC2 machine

-* [Run the Cloudformation template using the file MSKAndKafkaClientEC2.yaml] - You can go to the AWS Cloudformation console, create a new stack by specifying the template file.
+* [Run the Cloudformation template using the file DocumentDBAndMongoClientEC2.yaml] - You can go to the AWS Cloudformation console, create a new stack by specifying the template file.
 You can keep the defaults for input parameters or modify them as necessary.
 Wait for the Cloudformation stack to be created.
-This Cloudformation template will create an MSK cluster (Provisioned or Serverless based on your selection).
+This Cloudformation template will create an Amazon DocumentDB cluster.
 It will also create an EC2 machine that you can use as a client.

-* [Connect to the EC2 machine] - Once the Cloudformation stack is created, you can go to the EC2 console and log into the machine using either "Connect using EC2 Instance Connect" or "Connect using EC2 Instance Connect Endpoint" option under the "EC2 Instance Connect" tab.
+* [Connect to the EC2 machine] - Once the CloudFormation stack is created, you can go to the EC2 console and log into the machine using either "Connect using EC2 Instance Connect" or "Connect using EC2 Instance Connect Endpoint" option under the "EC2 Instance Connect" tab.
-Note: You may need to wait for some time after the Cloudformation stack is created, as some UserData scripts continue running after the Cloudformation stack shows Created.
+Note: You may need to wait for some time after the CloudFormation stack is created, as some UserData scripts continue running after the Cloudformation stack shows Created.

-* [Check if Kafka Topic has been created] - Once you are inside the EC2 machine, you should be in the /home/ec2-user folder.
-Check to see the contents of the file kafka_topic_creator_output.txt by running the command cat kafka_topic_creator_output.txt.
-You should see an output such as "Created topic MskIamJavaLambdaTopic."
+* [Check if the database and cluster have been created inside DocumentDB cluster] - Once you are inside the EC2 machine, you should be in the /home/ec2-user folder. cd to the mongoshell folder and then run ./connect_to_mongo_shell.sh.
+This should connect the mongosh tool to the DocumentDB cluster that was created by the CloudFormation template.
+Once inside the mongosh, you can issue commands like show dbs to see if the database was created, use <database name> to switch to the created database, and then show collections to see if the collection was created.
+If you did not modify the defaults in the CloudFormation template, then the name of the database should be DocumentDBJavaLambdaDB and the name of the collection should be DocumentDBJavaLambdaCollection

-If you are not able to find the file kafka_topic_creator_output.txt or if it is blank or you see an error message, then you need to run the file ./kafka_topic_creator.sh.
-This file runs a script that goes and creates the Kafka topic that the Lambda function will subscribe to.

 ## Pre-requisites to Deploy the sample Lambda function

-The EC2 machine that was created by running the Cloudformation template has all the software that will be needed to deploy the Lambda function.
+The EC2 machine that was created by running the CloudFormation template has all the software that will be needed to deploy the Lambda function.

 The AWS SAM CLI is a serverless tool for building and testing Lambda applications.
-It uses Docker to locally test your functions in an Amazon Linux environment that resembles the Lambda execution environment.
-It can also emulate your application's build environment and API.

 * Java - On the EC2 machine, we have installed the version of Java that you selected.
 We have installed Amazon Corrretto JDK of the version that you had selected at the time of specifying the input parameters in the Cloudformation template.
 At the time of publishing this pattern, only Java versions 11, 17 and 21 are supported by AWS SAM
 * Maven - On the EC2 machine, we have installed Maven (https://maven.apache.org/install.html)
 * AWS SAM CLI - We have installed the AWS SAM CLI (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
-* Docker - We have installed the Docker Community Edition on the EC2 machine (https://hub.docker.com/search/?type=edition&offering=community)

 We have also cloned the Github repository for serverless-patterns on the EC2 machine already by running the below command
     ```